MenxLi/metadent-app/doc/aux-backend.md

 - Automatically request overall image description when a new image is loaded.
 - After the user finishes drawing a polygon, it will request the description for that region.
+- Double click on a polygon to trigger the refinement and update the polygon.
+- Open up a chat interface for users to directly chat with the AI about the image.

 <style scoped>
   h3 {